 - Requested official transcripts be sent from your high school now and after graduation, as well as all colleges you have attended.

 - Checked to see that school official has mailed transcript.

-- Send proof of immunization records to Academic Advising.
+- Send proof of immunization records and health history to Student Health Center.